5730289021-NN/JoyControlMatrix/README.md

 # JoyControlMatrix
-An Arduino project that use XY-Control Joystick to control A Red Dot on Dot Matrix Display
+An Arduino project that use XY-Control Joystick to control A Red Dot on Dot Matrix Display with SPI Protocol

 Video : https://youtu.be/izcG6ObRtfE